-Paciple adapt to life in the forest in many ways, it also affects their culture.
-For example, people often hunt, hike, bird watch, and camp as a hobby.
-There are feativals to celebrate the trees that give life and the seasons.
+People adapt to life in the forest in many ways.
+It also affects their culture.
+For example, people often hunt, hibe, bird watch, and camp as a hobby.
+There are festivals to celebrate the trees that give life and the seasons.
 Stock explained, "In Saint Paul, there is a huge Winter Festival where they have castles made out of ice, snowboarding competitions, and parades."
 Some jobs are also specific to this blome.
-If you are an arborist, logger, path ranger, or Christmas tree farmer the forest would be a great place to have.
+If you are an arborist, logger, park ranger, or Christmas tree farmer the forest would be a great place to live.
 These only some of the ways that culture is impacted in the forest blome.